Project SEARCH: Looking to the Future

-Students from Project SEARCH, an employability programme for students with learning disabilities and autism, run by the College in partnership with Renfrewshire Council, were recently visited by the First Minister Nicola Sturgeon as she launched an initiative to tackle inequalities.
+Students from Project SEARCH, an employability programme for students with learning disabilities and autism, run by the college in partnership with Renfrewshire Council, were recently visited by the First Minister, Nicola Sturgeon, as she launched an initiative to tacke inequalities.

 Delivered in partnership between Glasgow Clyde College and Renfrewshire Council the course allows students to develop skills that will help them gain employment such as CV writing, interview techniques and working with others.
 The course also offers hands-on experience by offering several work placements within a variety of areas, including catering, domestic, administration, environmental and care.